hubmapconsortium/ims-mxif-pipeline/README.md

 ### Input

-You need two files to run pipeline:
-1. Submission file that contains paths to the datasets and some running parameters.
+To run pipeline you need one submission file that contains paths to the datasets and some running parameters.
 Example of submission file is `sample_submission.yaml`
-2. Path to submission file.
-Example of path to submission file is `pipeline.yaml`

 ### Output